mlrun/mlrun/hack/local/README.md

 pod's default SA to authenticate with Vault.
 In that case, simply extract the token from the SA that you want to use and mount it in the location pointed at by the variable.

 We will use the 1st approach here - to configure the MLRun API pod, perform the following steps:
-1. Set the MLRun Vault URL using the `MLRUN_SECRET_STORES__VAULT__URL` environment variable.
+1. Set the MLRun Vault URL using the `MLRUN_SECRET_STORES__VAULT__URL` environment variable (mapped to the MLRun config parameter `secret_stores.vault.url`).
 For example, If using Minikube on Mac and you're running Vault on your local laptop then it should be set to `http://docker.for.mac.localhost:8200`.
 If you're running Vault on another pod then the URL should just be the DNS name of that pod.
-2. Set the Vault role for the pod to be `user:admin`.
-The role is specified through the `MLRUN_VAULT_ROLE` environment variable.
+2. Set the Vault role for the pod to be `user:mlrun-api`.
+The role is specified through the `MLRUN__SECRET_STORES__VAULT__ROLE` environment variable
-3. Make sure the service-account set for the MLRun API pod is `mlrun-api`.
+(which maps to the MLRun config parameter `secret_stores.vault.role`).
+3. Set a service-account name for the MLRun API pod.
+By default the service account used is `mlrun-api`, and this is the value used in the rest of this example.
+If you modify the service account name, make sure you modify the rest of the steps accordingly.
-4. Create an `admin_full` Vault policy, with the following content:
+4. Create an `mlrun-api-full` Vault policy, with the following content:
     ```yaml
-    # Allow access to admin user-context secrets
+    # Allow access to mlrun-api user-context secrets
-    path "secret/data/mlrun/users/admin" {
+    path "secret/data/mlrun/users/mlrun-api" {
       capabilities = ["read", "list", "create", "update", "sudo"]
     }

-    path "secret/data/mlrun/users/admin/*" {
+    path "secret/data/mlrun/users/mlrun-api/*" {
       capabilities = ["read", "list", "create", "update", "sudo"]
     }